spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 ### Kubernetes Packs

-A minor Kubernetes version is deprecated in Palette when the Kubernetes community announces the version is entering End of Life (EOL).
+Refer to the [Kubernetes Support Lifecycle](kubernetes-support.md) page to learn about the Kubernetes versions we support and the duration of support.

 ### CNI / CSI / Add-on Packs